 The ExpressCard word mark and logos are owned by the PCMCIA and any use of such marks by Sony Corporation is under license.
-Other trademarks and trade names are those of their respective owners.

-HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
+HDMI, the HDMI logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.